tidyverse/dplyr/revdep/README.md

   > library(sqlscore)
   >
   > test_check("sqlscore")
+  Error: The dbplyr package is required to communicate with database backends.
-  Error: 'build_sql' is not an exported object from 'namespace:dplyr' testthat results ================================================================
+  Please install it with `install.packages("dbplyr")` testthat results ================================================================
   OK: 0 SKIPPED: 0 FAILED: 0
   Execution halted